Kakamotobi/Learned/DSA/18-Graphs.md

 ### Depth-First Traversal
 - Explore as far as possible down one branch before "backtracking".
 - For graphs, depth-first traversal means following the neighbors before visiting siblings.
+- DFS is often preferred to visit every node as it is a bit simpler.
-- Keep track of vertices that have already been "visited" in order to "cross it off" from other vertices' list of connections.
+- Keep track of vertices that have already been "visited", effectively "crossing it off" from other vertices' list of connections in order to prevent possible infinite loops.
   - Ex: once vertex `A` has been visited, cross it off from `B` and `C`'s list of connections by using a hash table as an auxiliary structure.
 #### Example
 <p align="center">